 Bye Bye “skinny” jeans: Are you holding onto a pair of clothing that used to fit?
 I did this for SO LONG!!
 And you know what, it never made me feel better about myself, instead it left me feeling sad, anxious, depressed and ugly.
 It did not make self love after weight gain possible, because it held me back, as it was not motivating to have these items lying around.
 You deserve to be and feel comfortable in your skin and in your clothing.
 When I gained some weight after letting go of restriction and embracing intuitive eating, I felt uncomfortable at first.
 Things didn’t fit, but rather than going shopping for new clothes, I still tried to squeeze myself in my old jeans.
 It was not fun and most important- I was not honouring my body.
 So after a few weeks of wearing nothing but leggings (because that was all that fit me), I went out and bought a few new pieces of clothing.
 I picked out and wore what was comfortable to me in that moment and made me feel good.
 Wearing things that are too tight are not going to make you feel good, trust me!
 It is a much better idea to buy something new that makes you feel good than suffer in too tight and uncomfortable clothing.

 Prioritize Your Health, Not Your Weight: This is primarily what the Health At Every Size (HAES) movement is all about.
 It is prioritizing your health over your weight or your appearance.
 Your health is so much more than just the food you eat, it is also a lot about what you are thinking.
 Your thoughts throughout the day impact your health in a very important way and shape how you see yourself and the world.
 Rather than thinking about exercise as a form of punishment, I started viewing it as a form of pleasure.
 I no longer exercised to “work off” the food I ate, but rather because of how strong it made me feel.
 When I embarked on my 30-day yoga challenge, I learned a lot about what I like and don’t like and chose to embrace the word movement over exercise because it helped me remember why I move my body.
 If I was doing it solely just to lose weight, it wouldn’t have lasted very long and I am happy to say that I am still practicing moving my body (through yoga and Pilates) weekly.
 When you learn to take the weight out of something and focus instead on your overall health and prioritizing self care, you will notice a difference mind, body and soul.
 Identifying what is important for your health is a big part of learning self love after weight gain.
+Read more about weight loss and intuitive eating over here!

 Don’t Engage in Diet Talk: This is one of the harder things to do in our cultures and once you are more aware of how pervasive diet culture is, you will start to notice how much diet talk exists in everyday life.
 As women, we are especially prone to negative self talk and body bashing and for some strange reason, we like to talk about it with other women a lot of the time.
 Misery loves company, I guess?
 The best advice I have and one of the biggest shifts I made was to not engage in the body comparison/bashing and diet talk anymore.
 Yes, sometimes, I still find myself occasionally getting sucked in, but the key thing is I am aware of it.
 That awareness allows me a moment of clarity and to rephrase what I am saying into something more positive.
 When I am out with friends or talking to others (co-workers for example) and diet talk gets brought in.
 I simply don’t engage in it.
 Occasionally I will try and steer the conversation to something else or offer up an alternative viewpoint, but for the most part I don’t engage.
 My hope is that by not engaging in it, I can help shut down the notion that we are only as good as our appearances.
 I also plan on doing more in-person workshops, panel discussions and speaking engagements to really help spread the word about self love and ditching diets.
 When we all learn to share our voices and speak our truths, we can truly make a big difference.
 Ending the diet talk was key in learning about self love after weight gain and helped me re-think how I viewed my body.